 If you are road tripping in Morocco, it would be a missed opportunity not to visit Erg Chebbi.
 Head for Merzouga and stay at one of the many hotels, campsites and Berber camps lining the erg.

 We recommend Kasbah Kanz Erremal for stylish and spotlessly clean rooms with a fabulous pool overlooking the dunes.
 The hotel can also arrange desert excursions for you.
 Otherwise, check best prices and special offers for Merzouga hotels and places to stay with our partners, Booking.com.

 Book your hotel before heading to town, or you will be pounced on when you arrive and literally herded by the first hotelier to get to you.
 Accommodation is big business here and most hotels have look-outs strategically placed on the road into town.

 From Marrakech it will take you around nine hours of solid driving, across the notorious High Atlas mountains Tizi n’ Tickha pass (a road that has been under construction since the French left Morocco in 1956.
 Whether it’s actually been finished and is now being upgraded is anyone’s guess, but the chances of you finding roadworks and un-sealed piste is highly likely) and through the lush oasis littered valleys of southern Morocco.
 Read about driving in Morocco before you embark on a long trip.

 Stop at Ait Ben Haddou en-route and spend a few hours in the UNESCO protected mud redbrick ksar which sits on the edge of the Oued Ounilla.
 Lawrence of Arabia, amongst other famous films, was shot here.
 Stay at the superb Maison d’hôtes Dar El Haja, an authentic guest house inside the ancient ksar, where you will experience traditional Moroccan hospitality.

-Many, if not all of the hotels in Merzouga can organise desert tours.
+Many, if not all of the hotels in Merzouga can organise desert tours and desert safaris.
 Whether you want to spend a few hours or a day in the desert in a 4WD or a couple of hours camel trekking (technically dromedary trekking!), followed by a tajine, traditional music and stargazing deep in the desert before sleeping under a Berber rug, your perfect trip can easily be tailored by the entrepreneurial guides of Erg Chebbi.